holmstead/pands-project/README.md

 Heatmaps visualise correlations between variables using color gradient, these can be created using Seaborns [heatmap()](https://seaborn.pydata.org/generated/seaborn.heatmap.html
 ) function.
 Before plotting the heatmap, the correlation between each variable is calculated using Pandas' [corr()](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.corr.html) function.

-Heatmap for the Setosa species:
+Heatmap for the Setosa species is shown below, with lighter colours (closer to 1) signifying a greater correlation between the two variables:

 ![heatmap](./plots/setosa_heatmap.png)